oanda/rest-csharp-refimpl/README.md

  * EventsSession - used to create a new streaming events session
  * DataTypes - various data types used for representing the data returned from the API
  * DataTypes\Communications - extra classes used for communicating to and from the API, mostly just for the internal use of the library
+ *

+## Disclaimer and Warning
+Leverage trading is high risk and not suitable for all.
+You could lose all of your deposited funds.
+Articles are for general information purposes only and are not investment advice or a solution to buy or sell any investment product.
+Opinions are those of the authors and not necessarily those of OANDA, its officers, or its directors.
+Examples shown are for illustrative purposes only and may not reflect current prices or offers from OANDA